Registration for the league is closed.

 Players will leave with fundamental basketball skills like ball-handling, shooting, team play, and defensive play.

-Scrimmage Dates TBA
+Scrimmage Dates (subject to change)

 Meet the Coaches

-Ben Stelzer was hired as Assistant Men's Basketball Coach in June 2021 and is in his first season with the Huskies.
+Ben Stelzer was hired as Assistant Men's Basketball Coach in June 2021 and is in his second season with the Huskies.
 Stelzer returned to Houghton after playing professional basketball in Spain and has also coached at several levels since his graduation from Michigan Tech in 2015.
 Stelzer's collegiate playing career began in 2011.
 He was a four-year starter and three-year captain for the Huskies.
 Stelzer finished as the program's all-time leader in 3-pointers (363) and shot 44-percent as a senior.
 He was also named NCAA Division II All-American, Academic All-American, and Midwest Region Player of the Year.
 Stelzer led the Huskies to three NCAA Tournament appearances and a trip to the NCAA Division II Sweet 16.
 After college, Stelzer played in Spain for Layma Basquet Coruna and led the league in total 3-pointers made and helped his team advance to the playoff semifinals.
 Stelzer worked as assistant coach of the Huskies in 2016-17 under then Head Coach Kevin Luke and Coach Buettner.
 He led and assisted workouts, broke down game film and scouting reports, and helped with recruiting.
 Stelzer ran clinics with small groups for youth, high school, and college level players from 2017-19 as a skill development coach.
 He gained experience as Director of Player Development for Wisconsin Playground Warriors AAU Club.
 He was on the men's basketball staff at the University of Wisconsin-Oshkosh as Assistant Men's Basketball Coach during their 2019 NCAA Division III National Championship run.
 The team finished 29-3 overall and defeated Swarthmore College in the final.
 Since 2019, Stelzer has held the position of Player Development Intern with the Dallas Mavericks as well as Solid Base Skills and Drills website developer and owner, which provides remote player development training for players and teams from youth ages to college.